DamnedScholar/obsidian-dictator/README.md

 MIDI input is fuzzy.
 Some qualities of the input are hard for a user to control with precision (velocity of a key press) and can't be relied on for command activation, but there are some potential uses for being able to sense and record such things.

+## Roadmap

+- Status bar updates with recording duration.
+[High]
+- MIDI message receipt with configurable command triggers (this plugin's commands will be bound by default).
+[High]
+- Waveform visualization widget in Obsidian (toggleable, off by default).
+[Medium]
+- Sidebar with details about recordings in active note.
+[Low]

 ## How to use

 - Clone this repo.